 Password aging does not function on an Avaya CMS system that uses a NIS, NIS+, or LDAP directory service.
-If you are using NIS, NIS+, or LDAP, contact your network administrator.
+Avaya does not support use of NIS, NIS+, or LDAP with CMS.
+If you are using NIS, NIS+, or LDAP under permissive use, contact your network administrator.
 The passwords need to be aged from the server running the directory service.